 The feedback you gave us indicates that similar issues are on people's minds whether they are referring to what to keep or what to reverse from the measures to deal with COVID-19.
 The HSCP is considering these views as we progress our recovery to try to ensure balance in how services are delivered and people are supported in future.
-Staff within the HSCP are considering the following factors when making decisions about medium to long terms changes to services and what the next steps should be:
+Staff within the HSCP continue to consider the following factors when making decisions about changes to services and what the next steps should be: